AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 - 🛡️ **Integration with Security Systems**
   Link this with your **alarm or security automation** logic:
-  - Flash courtyard lights if alarm is armed and motion is detected
+  - Flash courtyard lights if the alarm is armed and motion is detected
   - Use visual deterrents as part of intrusion detection or perimeter breach logic

 - 🗣️ **Temporary Pause via UI or Voice Assistant**